-It’s easy to make compost, and the Town of Tewksbury makes it even easier by offering rodent-resistant home composting bins for $25, over 50% off the retail price.
-To obtain a discounted compost bin, call the Town Manager’s Office, at 978-640-4300.
-Leave your name, number, and address and when the bins come in we will give you a call.
-Act now, as supplies are limited!
+It’s easy to make compost, and the Town of Tewksbury makes it even easier by offering rodent-resistant home composting bins.
+To obtain a discounted compost bin, call the Town Manager’s Office, at 978-640-4300 to get on the list.
+If enough people sign up another order will be made.
+Please leave your name, number, and address and when we get at least 25 people interested we will order.

 The New Age Composter is adjustable and has a capacity of 24 cubic feet, the equivalent of about 12 bags of leaves.
 It has a cone shaped floor and cover which provides air and moisture to the composting material, requiring a minimum of maintenance while producing compost in about 3 months and is made in Massachusetts from 100% post-consumer recycled plastic.